 Salvage yards and processors were enlisted by the Plastics Industry Association for its ELV recycling demonstration project and decided to hone in on bumpers for three reasons: Their size; there’s a lot of material to recover.
 Their proximity, being external parts, they are easy to get to.
 And finally, most bumpers are made of the same resin, negating the need for highly sophisticated sorting.

 The resin is thermoplastic polyolefins (TPO), polypropylene modified with a rubber package, which has impact and durability benefits.

 During the project, salvage yards prepared bales of bumpers from different makes and models that were less than 25 years old..
 They were then shipped to processors.

-Holmes said, “We started sending samples to be molded and tested and got promising feedback about the potential for material.
+Holmes said, “We started sending samples to be moulded and tested and got promising feedback about the potential for the material.
 We were hearing if we could crank up collection and supply, there could be good demand.”

 One early finding she considered especially encouraging is that end-of-life (post-consumer) bumpers can be handled by many of the same recyclers who work with postindustrial bumpers.
 So, if post-consumer bumpers don’t meet specs for reuse, they could potentially go to recyclers and undergo similar processes to prepare them to be put back into manufacturing.

 “What we’ve learned so far is that there’s potential to recover very valuable material from vehicles.
 We hope if we are successful that this effort will serve as the beginning of a framework for collection of plastics from repair and end-of-life vehicles to go beyond bumpers.
 We hope we can go on to extract more value from other plastic vehicle components as well,” says Holmes.